 Knowing your personal likes and dislikes is great.
 It’s an important part of healthy dating but they shouldn’t be included in your online dating profile.

 Even if you have strong dislikes and they’re a deal-breaker for you, mention them in a positive light.
 Including “if you like xyz, don’t message me” is a huge turnoff.
+And if you're not into a particular type of woman, don't mention it here.
+Make your chosen matches do the talking.
+After all, there's enough racism in online dating as it is.

 Remember, she doesn’t know anything about you yet so all she has to go by is your profile.
 Including a comment like this makes you seem like you’re probably difficult to get along with.